contao/docs/docs/manual/layout/templates/template-insertion.en.md

 weight: 40
 ---

+A template can be inserted into another template.

+### PHP Example

 The `insert()` function allows inserting a template into another one.
 You can pass variables as an optional second argument.